-The clientaddr4 structure is used as part of the SETCLIENT operation to either specify the address of the client that is using a clientid or as part of the call back registration.
+The clientaddr4 structure is used as part of the SETCLIENTID operation to either specify the address of the client that is using a clientid or as part of the callback registration.
+The r_netid and r_addr fields are specified in [RFC1833], but they are underspecified in [RFC1833] as far as what they should look like for specific protocols.